Yazwh0/BitMagic.Documentation/Debugger/LayerViewer.md

 title: Layer Viewer
 layout: page
 permalink: /debugger/layerviewer
+description: See what each VERA layer, sprite layer and the background are rendering while debugging.
 ---

 # Layer Viewer

-The layer viewer lets the developer see what each layer looks like from withing VSCode.
+The layer viewer lets the developer see what each layer looks like from within VSCode.

 Note: This can only be viewed while there is an active debugging session.